norbertryc/HateSpeechDetection/README.md

 Repository structure:
 - `data_preprocessing.ipynb` - code for data preparation.
 - `establishing_baseline.ipynb` - experiments about baseline simple machine learning models.
-- `transformers_baseline` - experiments with using pretrained BERT-based encoder for text
+- `transformers_baseline.ipynb` - experiments with using pretrained BERT-based encoder for text
+- `evaluation.ipynb` - evaluation of best variant for each approach - quality and prediction speed

 # Experiments